 A preliminary hearing is where a judge determines if there is probable cause to believe a person committed a crime.
+Examples of common crimes in San Antonio, Texas include first-time alien smuggling, drug cases, gun cases, and aiding or abetting these crimes.
 Probable cause is a low-evidence hurdle for the government.
 But these prelim hearings are useful to the defense.

 It gives them an idea of how strong or weak the government’s case is.
 Above all, it helps the client see what they are up against.

 As an aside, sometimes the government gets an indictment before the person is arrested.
 In these cases, there will not be a preliminary hearing.
 This is because a grand jury already found probable cause that the person committed a crime.

 This does not mean the person is guilty.
 It only means there is enough evidence for the case to continue.
 This is the outcome in most criminal cases.
 For this reason, many people waive the prelim hearing.

 The Bail Reform Act governs federal-detention hearings.
 It is how people bond out of jail in federal court.
 But it is totally different from the Texas bail bond system.